Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 then a final total to be established.

-### Adding Logic Before or After a Step
+### Adding Logic Before or After a State
 * `state_machine` gem allows implementing callbacks before or after transitioning to a particular step
-* The callbacks work similarly to [Active Record Callbacks] (http://guides.rubyonrails.org/active_record_callbacks.html) so you can specify a method or block of code to be executed prior to or after a transition
+* The callbacks work similarly to [Active Record Callbacks](http://guides.rubyonrails.org/active_record_callbacks.html) so you can specify a method or block of code to be executed prior to or after a transition
 * If the method executed in a `before_transition` returns false the transition will not execute